carlfischer1/ucp-1709-testing/README.md

 The same test but using the VIP IP address directly also fails.

 ## Native Windows swarm
-Create a 2 node Windows Server 1709 swarm
-Use above image
+Create a 2 node Windows Server 1709 swarm running EE Preview-3 Use above image
 Use above commands to create overlay network, and deploy services